lennym/github-commit/README.md

   .then(() => console.log('All done'));
 ```

-### Editing multiple files
+### Updating multiple files

-To add mutltiple files in one commit:
+To update multiple files in one commit:

 ```js
 const git = Git({